SecondGG/6424650015/index.md

 My name is Nattawut Chamcheun.
 But you can call me "Friend".
 I'm currently a university student in Thammasart University, studying Data Science.
 My strenght is that I'm a fast learner.
 I can easily get into flow state when I literally focus on something.
 On the other hand, I'm an extremely considerate person.
 It's hard for me to reject people's favor even I'm busy or having a rough time.
 I have experienced using Python , SQL , R. Eventhough I'm still a beginner for coding, I'm eager to learn more.

+### Skills

+- Basic Python , SQL , R Programming
+- I'm a fast learner.
+- I can work under pressure.
+- I can work as a team.

 ### Language

 English - (TOEIC : 920)